 Students attending TECCA are required to participate in the state testing, known as the Massachusetts Comprehensive Assessment System (MCAS).
 There is no "opt out" option for MCAS exams.
 TECCA courses are aligned to the MA curriculum state standards, where instructional activities and assessments are thoughtfully crafted to help prepare students for the content they will encounter on the MCAS assessments.
 These tests measure academic achievement of all public school students in the Commonwealth.
+Parents/Caretakers are expected to know the MCAS assessment dates.
+Test sites are assigned by region, concerns regarding test site or time are submitted through a google form.
+There is not a guarantee that site or time can be changed.
+In the event that MCAS is proctored virtually, TECCA students will be required to use their webcams during the testing sessions.

-- Parents/Caretakers are expected to know the MCAS assessment dates. - Test sites are assigned by region, concerns regarding test site or time are submitted through a google form.
-There is not a guarantee that site or time can be changed. - In the event that MCAS is proctored virtually, TECCA students will be required to use their webcams during the testing sessions. - Students in grades 3-8 take the ELA and Mathematics MCAS exams. - Students in grades 10 take the ELA and Mathematics MCAS exams. - Students in grades 5, 8, and 9 take the Science MCAS exams. - Students in grades 9-12 who do not earn a passing score on their MCAS exams are required to retake the exams not passed. \
+- Students in grades 3-8 take the ELA and Mathematics MCAS exams. - Students in grades 5, 8, and 9 take the Science MCAS exams.